RafaelDoering/bff-file-handler/README.md

 | __domain__ | Domain models |
 | __infra__ | Infrastructure |
 | __ui__ | Interface with the outside word |

+## TODO

+- Dynamic Throttling
+- Error handling is very minimal
+- CD Pipeline
+- Upload files to some global storage (now is only on each server)
+- Get of a file